corbym/gogiven/README.md

 ## Table Tests

-Table tests work the same way as normal go table tests, but we use ThenFor which provides test context. goGivens will then mark which test in your loop failed.
+Table tests work the same way as normal go table tests. goGivens will then mark which test in your loop failed.
 Example:

 ```
 ...